boltmq/boltmq/README.md

 # BoltMQ
-BoltMQ is a distributed queue, writern on Go. it is based on apache open source project:[Apache RocketMQ](https://github.com/apache/rocketmq).
+BoltMQ is a distributed queue, writern on Go. it is based on apache open source project: [Apache RocketMQ](https://github.com/apache/rocketmq).

 ### Features